Cybersecurity Awareness Month

 Submitting a Six Words form does not guarantee publication on the Cybersecurity Wall or social media, nor does it guarantee any prize listed below.

 Participants must submit six words (or less) via the campaign form to be eligible for the prize drawing.
 TWU Information Security will randomly draw three participant names for prizes.
 Any participant that completes the form and submits their six words (or less) response is eligible for the prize drawing.
 The participant’s six words do not need to be chosen for publication to enter the prize drawing.
 Participants that request that their six words remain anonymous are also eligible for the prize drawing.

-- First name drawn – Apple Air pods with TWU case
+- First name drawn – Apple Air Pods

 - Second name drawn – Apple Air Tag